DutchOrange-1/DS2430A_EEPROM_RW/README.md

 These scripts can be used to read and write the 32 Hex values to the EEPROM.

 This is to be a replacement for the MikaChip V1.2 / V2.
+Can be used to reprogram Mimaki ink chips.

 # Workings
 This makes use of the OneWire.h library from Arduino for communication.